 Vodka helps here, with scenes of drunken carousing the opportunity for boozy chit-chat.
 And when vodka isn’t being drunk it’s often being talked about.
 Oh those Russians etc…

 The odd group scene wobbles but the acting is mostly excellent and the same can be said for the film’s technical aspects.
-There’s the odd shaky pan or zoom but on the whole the camera is remarkably fluid and unobtrusive – it’s 1967 and films were still using massive rigs, so it’s doubly impressive that something of this era, using that kit, is so light on its toes.
+There’s the occasional shaky pan or zoom but on the whole the camera is remarkably fluid and unobtrusive – it’s 1967 and massive rigs were still the norm, so it’s doubly impressive that something of this era, using that kit, is so light on its toes.

 A skeleton jiggles about like a marionette at one point, reflecting the odd laughable horror effect (let’s face it, even Ray Harryhausen had trouble making skeletons convincingly menacing).
 But for the most part the supernatural sequences are undeniably atmospheric, and though you can see the joins, there’s a real imagination at work.
 Giant hands waving like seaweed from the floor, Khoma spinning around and around in the air, hordes of green-painted ghouls scuttling about in an unsettling way, just some of the triumphs of an almost homemade mix of physical effects and camera sleight of hand.

 It’s all shot in Ukraine, which looks properly medieval and very fertile, with wide silty rivers winding across vast plains, while Karen Khachaturyan’s soundtrack roars and trembles and the Russian male voice choirs lament.
 The post-dubbing is one of those no-nos that takes some getting used to.
 Everyone’s acoustically dead voice has obviously been added afterwards, Natalya Varley’s by someone else entirely.